Important information to consider before submitting your Clinical Case

-Clinical case submission is reserved for cardiologists under 36 at the time of presentation - Born after 31 August 1981.
+Clinical Case submission is reserved for cardiologists under 36 at the time of presentation - Born after 29 August 1982.

 No late submissions will be accepted.

-Once submitted, it is not possible to make any corrections to the content or information (such as Presenter details, topic, authors' list etc.....)
+Once submitted, it is not possible to make any corrections to the content or information (such as Presenter details, topic, authors' list etc.....).
 In order to correct your case you must first withdraw it and then submit a new version prior to the deadline (See below for withdrawal procedure).
-Note that, such replacement of a clinical case is not possible after the deadline.
-If errors in your case are discovered after the deadline, you may indicate the correction during the presentation at the congress.
-However, changes will not be included in the publications.

 If you want/need to withdraw a case already submitted, a written statement reflecting the reason(s) for this decision needs to be sent, as quickly as possible, at email@example.com stating the title and number of the case to be withdrawn.

 Note that, withdrawals are still accepted after the submission deadline but withdrawals of accepted cases must be received at firstname.lastname@example.org no later than June 2018 to avoid inclusion in the final programme.

 ADDITIONAL INFORMATION AND CRITERIA FOR SUBMISSION

 The Clinical Case must be Clear, Educational, Practical and REAL:

 The purpose of a clinical case presentation is to communicate diagnostic reasoning in the light of the current ESC Clinical Practice Guidelines providing a clear description of the patient’s condition and further management options based on these guidelines.

 The case needs to be educational and not necessarily rare or unusual.